stevenweaver/dwh/README.md

 is used as a way to measure the similarity of attributes between individuals in a network.

+Please see [Benjamin Golub, Matthew O. Jackson, How Homophily Affects the Speed of Learning and Best-Response Dynamics, The Quarterly Journal of Economics, Volume 127, Issue 3, August 2012, Pages 1287–1338](https://academic.oup.com/qje/article-abstract/127/3/1287/1923572) for more information

 ## Usage

 `computeDWH` takes four arguments: